jeromedejaegher/SVD-evolutive-CNN/README.md

 Symetrically, on layers where singular values are high, we can expand the output space R<sup>d<sub>out</sub></sup> -> R<sup>d<sub>out</sub> + 1</sup>, allowing the neural network to find new relevant features to improve its overall accuracy.

-## Usage :
-Given a general network architecture, it optimizes layers-width **during training**, enabling to use networks weights from a step to the other.
-Thus, it enables a **re-use of weights of a previously trained network, saving time and energy-consumption**.

-## Results :
-Tested on the MNIST datasets, gives a **98,5% accuracy** with a light 6-layers ResNet, with only **15k params** (starting from 2M params).
-This reduction can be reached within an hour on domestic GPU, **automatically and without loss of stability** (on this easy dataset).
-Approx. 50 automatic optimization steps to reduce the network by 99% without loss in accuracy.

-Tested on the Fashion-MNIST datasets, gives a **90 % accuracy** with a light 6-layers ResNet, with **350k params** (starting from ~500k params).
-This reduction can be reached within an hour on domestic GPU, **automatically and without loss of stability**.

 ## Directions to improve the model :
 - On Residual Blocks, perform svd on Id + AB instead of A and B